bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-20-newsletter.md

   (without any segwit fields).
-At this point, all programs should be updated to handle segwit transactions and this option should no longer be needed, although it can be temporarily re-enabled as a deprecated API as described in the release notes added by the PR.
+At this point, all programs should be updated to handle segwit transactions and this option should no longer be needed, although it can be temporarily re-enabled as a deprecated API as described in the release notes added by the PR. {% assign timestamp="30:11" %}

 - [Bitcoin Core #28196][] adds a substantial portion of the code necessary to support the [v2 transport protocol][topic v2 p2p transport] as specified in [BIP324][] along with extensive fuzz testing of the code.
-This does not enable any new features but reduces the amount of code that will need to be added to enable those features in future PRs.
+This does not enable any new features but reduces the amount of code that will need to be added to enable those features in future PRs. {% assign timestamp="31:20" %}

 - [Eclair #2743][] adds a `bumpforceclose` RPC that will manually tell the node to spend the [anchor output][topic anchor outputs] from a channel to [CPFP fee bump][topic cpfp] a commitment transaction.
-  Eclair nodes provide automatic fee bumping when necessary, but this allows an operator to manually access the same ability.
+  Eclair nodes provide automatic fee bumping when necessary, but this allows an operator to manually access the same ability. {% assign timestamp="33:35" %}

 - [LDK #2176][] increases the precision with which LDK attempts to probabilistically guess the amount of liquidity available in distant